getting a crowd

 • If you draw a blank, let us know what you are trying to achieve and we’ll see if we can help with local knowledge.

-• You should have a five minute extract or presentation for the ‘taster sessions’ that will take place on the Wednesday (Barnstaple Coffee Shop) and the Thursday and Friday (Jct27).
-These are hour-long sessions of 5 minute tasters designed to whet the appetite.
-They're largely attended by performers and volunteers plus core audience members keen to see as much as possible.
-Don't under estimate the value of exciting the interest of fellow performers and volunteers.
+The taster sessions are largely attended by performers and volunteers plus core audience members keen to see as much as possible.
+Don't underestimate the value of exciting the interest of fellow performers and volunteers.
 They help to spread the word.

 • Nearer the festival, we will invite you to book a slot.